ptrj96/nhl-data-pipeline/README.md

 ### Running the App

 1. install necessary packages with `npm install`
+2. copy the .env template with `cp .env.template .env` and fill out the DB_PASSWORD with a password of your choosing and you will need to set the environment of your shell with that file
-2. start db with `docker compose up -d` if you want it in the background or omit the `-d` if you want it to run in the foreground.
+3. start db with `docker compose up -d` if you want it in the background or omit the `-d` if you want it to run in the foreground.
-3. run `npm start` and the app will be running at http://localhost:3000
+4. run `npm start` and the app will be running at http://localhost:3000

 ### Other scripts